Distribution Regression with Sample Selection, with an Application to Wage Decompositions in the UK: Econometrics of Distribution Regression Model with Sample Selection

-There are several functionals of the parameters of the model \eqref{eq:drm} that can be of interest.
+Several key functionals of the model's parameters \eqref{eq:drm} can be of interest.
 One is the marginal distribution of the latent outcome $Y^*$

 where $F_Z$ and $F_X$ are the marginal distributions of $Z$ and $X$, respectively.
 In the case of the wage application, $F_{Y^*}$ corresponds to the distribution of the offered wage, which is a potential or latent outcome free of selection.
-We can also construct counterfactual distributions by combining coefficients $\beta(y)$ and distributions $F_X$ from different populations or groups.
-These distributions are useful to decompose the distribution of offered wages between females and males or between blacks and whites, which can be used to uncover discrimination in the labor market.
+Using the formula above, we can also construct \textit{counterfactual} distributions by replacing $\beta(y)$ and $F_X$ by coefficients and distributions from different populations or groups, $\bar \beta(y)$ and $\bar F_X$.
+These distributions are useful to decompose the distribution of offered wages between females and males or between blacks and whites, which can be the basis to uncover discrimination in the labor market.
 Another functional is the probability of selection

-which can be use to decompose differences in employment rates between employment structure effects, $\pi$, and composition effects, $F_Z$.
+which we can also use to define counterfactuals and employ them to decompose differences in employment rates between employment structure effects, $\pi$, and composition effects, $F_Z$.

 We can also use the model to construct distributions for the observed outcome using that

 where the second equality follows from the Bayes rule.
 We can again construct counterfactual distributions by changing $\beta(y)$, $\pi$, $\delta(y)$ and $F_Z$.
 In the wage application, we will decompose the differences in the wage distribution between genders or across time into changes in the worker composition $F_Z$, wage structure $\beta(y)$, selection structure $\pi$, and selection sorting $\delta(y)$.
 Both selection effects are new to this model.